google/go-cloud/docs/design.md

 As a rule, if a method `Foo` has the same inputs and semantics in the user-facing type and the driver type, then the driver method may be called `Foo`, even though the return signatures may differ.
-Otherwise, the driver method name must be different to reduce confusion.
+Otherwise, the driver method name should be different to reduce confusion.

 [`blob.Bucket`]: https://godoc.org/github.com/google/go-x-cloud/blob#Bucket
 [`runtimevar.Variable`]: https://godoc.org/github.com/google/go-x-cloud/runtimevar#Variable